ebelinski/swiftly/methods.md

 ### Static/class methods

 Static and class methods (also known as _type methods_) belong to a struct/class type itself, rather than an instance of a struct/class.
+They are declared with `static` for a struct or `class` for a class:

 {% include opencol.html size=6 newrow=true %}

-#### Struct example

 ```swift
 struct Person {